 - Always check your plugins to see if they are throwing out third party cookies.
-If they are consider finding alternatives to them.
+If they are considering finding alternatives to them.
 Remember, just because a plugin is popular does not necessarily make it good.
-There are plugins which can help you block communication to places such as Google or WordPress to ensure your users privacy.
+There are plugins which can help you block communication to places such as Google or WordPress to ensure your user’s privacy.

 - Identify where the tracking cookies are coming from.
-Like in my website cleanup I had to do some CSS manipulation because many of WordPress themes refer to Google Fonts for all of the typographic data out there.
+Like in my website clean up I had to do some CSS manipulation because many of the WordPress themes refer to Google Fonts for all of the typographic data out there.
 This is unacceptable to us.
 This site does not wish to be dependent on another site to keep everything stable.

 - Avoid embeds at all costs.
 Just because it’s easy to copy/paste code off of another site does not make it a good idea.

 - If you are especially paranoid about being tracked then we recommend the Tor Project for an even better layer of anonymous web browsing.
 As stated in a previous blog it may be a little too paranoid!
 But it’s still awesome.